Application Requirements

 Degree Requirements

-Completion of the MS in Global Infectious Disease degree requires 30 credits of coursework.
+Completion of the Master’s in Global Infectious Disease degree requires 30 credits of coursework.
 Completion of a 2-credit capstone project in the final semester of the program serves as a comprehensive examination for the program.
 More details can be found in the Academics section.
-For detailed PhD requirements, please see the PhD page.

 Cost of Attendance

-Through a combination of financing options — merit-based aid and fellowships, employer benefits, VA benefits, federal student loans, external scholarships, and outside resources — graduate students working toward their GLID MS can afford to fully cover their cost to attend the university.
-GLID PhD degrees are typically awarded five years of support.
+Through a combination of financing options — merit-based aid and fellowships, employer benefits, VA benefits, federal student loans, external scholarships, and outside resources — graduate students working toward their Global Infectious Disease Master’s students can afford to fully cover their cost to attend the university.

 Admission Decisions